FSx for Windows File Server performance - Amazon FSx for Windows File Server

 Choosing the right level of throughput capacity

 When you create a file system using the Amazon Web Services Management Console, Amazon FSx automatically picks the recommended throughput capacity level for your file system based on the amount of storage capacity you configure.
-While the recommended throughput capacity should be sufficient for most workloads, you have the option to override the recommendation and select a specific amount of throughput capacity to meet your application's needs.
+While the recommended throughput capacity should be sufficient for most workloads, you have the option to override the recommendation and configure a specific amount of throughput capacity to meet your workload's needs.
 For example, if your workload requires driving 1GBps of traffic to your file system, you should select a throughput capacity of at least 1,024 MBps.
+The following table provides the minimum recommended throughput capacity level for a file system based on the amount of provisioned storage capacity.

 You should also consider the features you’re planning to enable on your file system in deciding the level of throughput to configure.
 For example, enabling Shadow Copies may require you to increase your throughput capacity to a level up to three times your expected workload to ensure the file server can maintain the shadow copies with the available I/O performance capacity.
 If you are enabling Data Deduplication, you should determine the amount of memory associated with your file system's throughput capacity and ensure this amount of memory is sufficient for the size of your data.